mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 https://mapzen.com/data/metro-extracts/metro/austin_texas/

 This area is more familiar to me at the moment so I chose it.
 It also meets the project requirements of having at least 50 MB file size uncompressed.
-As delineated in class, the data was obtained by downloading the readily available extract above.
 Uncompressing the file gave a 1.4 GB osm file.
 A sample of this file was generated using the code provided in the instructions for the project.
 The link to this smaller osm file is:

 https://www.dropbox.com/s/084lnztuwgxdgtm/sample.osm?dl=0